 6. These dogs are somewhat rare, so it is often difficult to track one

 To find a producer, you can do an online based search immediately.
 However, this does not usually indicate that producers are respected.
-To ensure that you are buying from a behaviourist, you should always try to request a dog DNA test and perform a veterinarian test immediately.
+To ensure that you are buying from a behaviorist, you should always try to request a dog DNA test and perform a veterinarian test immediately.

 7. The Merle French Bulldogs are not Purebred